xchrishawk/superkey/readme.md

 SuperKey provides many useful features for hams:

-- Supports **all types of CW keys** — straight key, paddles, bugs, sideswipers, etc.
+- Supports **all types of CW keys** — traight key, paddles, bugs, sideswipers, etc.

 - Supports **all common paddle modes** — iambic, ultimatic, etc.

-- Supports **all types of radios** - if it has a keyer input, you can connect a SuperKey to it.
+- Supports **all types of radios** — if it has a keyer input, you can connect a SuperKey to it.

 - Connects **multiple keys to a single radio** — no need to choose between straight key and paddles!

-- Connects **multiple radios to a single key** — if that's something you need to do, SuperKey can do it for you.
+- Connects **multiple radios to a single key** — if that's something you need to do (🤨), SuperKey can do it for you.

 - Allows **keyboard text entry and automatic Morse code generation** with autokeyer support.